Terms and Conditions

 (e) if sent by email to the other party’s last known email address.

-17.4 X-POLE Australia may licence and/or assign all or any part of its rights and/or obligations under this contract without the Customer’s consent.
+18.4 X-POLE Australia may licence and/or assign all or any part of its rights and/or obligations under this Contract without the Customer’s consent.

-17.6 X-POLE Australia may elect to subcontract out any part of the Services but shall not be relieved from any liability or obligation under this contract by so doing.
+18.6 X-POLE Australia may elect to subcontract out any part of the Services but shall not be relieved from any liability or obligation under this Contract by so doing.
 Furthermore, the Customer agrees and understands that they have no authority to give any instruction to any of X-POLE Australia’s sub-contractors without the authority of X-POLE Australia.

-17.8 Neither party shall be liable for any default due to any act of God, war, terrorism, strike, lock-out, industrial action, fire, flood, storm or other event beyond the reasonable control of either party.
+18.8 Neither party shall be liable for any default due to any act of God, war, terrorism, strike, lock-out, industrial action, fire, flood, storm, national or global pandemics and/or the implementation of regulation, directions, rules or measures being enforced by Governments or embargo, including but not limited to, any Government imposed border lockdowns (including, worldwide destination ports), etc., (“Force Majeure”) or other event beyond the reasonable control of either party.

-17.9 Both parties warrant that they have the power to enter into this contract and have obtained all necessary authorisations to allow them to do so, they are not insolvent and that this contract creates binding and valid legal obligations on them.
+18.9 Both parties warrant that they have the power to enter into this Contract and have obtained all necessary authorisations to allow them to do so, they are not insolvent and that this Contract creates binding and valid legal obligations on them.